 An instant classic from the master Jean Louis Deniot.
 He loves to mix metals in his interiors, which ups the glam factor.
 Note the hammered silver hood.
 Fitting for the middle eastern princess’ Paris apartment.

 I love everything about this modern kitchen designed by interior designer Michelle Gerson .
 Dark wood bottom cabinetry breaks up the white.
 A polished nickel border on the hood contrasts the black iron barstool bases.
+Kitchen Trend Alert: Mixing Materials and Finishes is here to stay.
 A mix of veining on the backsplash slab versus solid countertop adds visual interest.